Page Title: Flagpole Halyard Line How To Re-rope a flagpole How to rig a snaphook How to spot worn out halyard

 #12HM 3/8" 4,275 lbs $1.10 per foot $391

-#16HM* too thick to fit most trucks and pullies 1/2" 7,425 lbs* $1.74 per foot; Less than full spool lengths of this size are limited to stock on hand.
+#16HM* too thick to fit most trucks and pulleys 1/2" 7,425 lbs* $1.74 per foot; Less than full spool lengths of this size are limited to stock on hand.
 When it is gone it will be available only in full spools $563

 *Breaking strength is given only for comparison and for those who like information.
 It is NOT an indication that you should be standing under a piano weighing 2,974 lbs held by our #10HM halyard.
 We sell rope only for use in flagpoles.
 Our halyard is NOT sold for use as safety lines.
 It is NOT sold for use in raising or pulling loads or people.
 Safety Warning Snap Hooks